KanishkChhajed/git-readme-action/README.md

   ## 📢 Last Commit

-  > "Adding object logic to Manifest.toml of julia file"
+  > "Correcting logic in Manifest.toml of julia file"

   ---